StrongRay/StrongRay.github.io/index.md

 ## It’s all about Hyper parameters tuning

-Hyper parameter is like META DATA to DATA - Data about Data.
-Hyper parameter sounds more classier and mystical.
-So, it's one of basic 101 questions you can ask an AI engineer/developer/scientist, explain what is Hyper Parameter and Transfer Learning =)
+**Hyper parameter** is specic parameters that a training model takes to control the training.
+It's like BATCH NUMBERS, NUMBER OF EPOCHS, etc.  There are many ways to code in these parameters.
+Whether its imbedded into the python codes for tensorflow training, or like in this case YOLO, they extract out these parameters nicely into a CONFIG file called .CFG.
+It is here that you see the parameters being defined.
+So, it's one of basic 101 questions you can ask an AI engineer/developer/scientist, explain what is Hyper Parameter and Transfer Learning =) Like a level 0 type of question. =)

-So the control of training needs to read off a CONFIGURATION FILE and this CONFIGURATION file contains parameters that one can easily tune, instead of hard coding into the program to change, for example - the number of batches.

-“Programming” in DEEP LEARNING is nothing more than fine tuning the “parameters” of the CFG file.
+“Programming” in DEEP LEARNING is nothing more than fine tuning these “parameters” of the CFG file.
 These files layout the different layers and in particular, it offers a lot of detailed complex stuff that would otherwise be tedious to code.
 In particular, **DATA AUGMENTATION** is a concept where the image data can being randomly treated with HUE, etc to bring about a slightly different image for training.
 Hence, the total number of images will increases from the base set of 74 that you have collected and labelled.
 This AUTO labelling is what makes life simpler.
 Once the prediction is done, the other mundane non-AI stuff can come in like to store these photo segments, additional analysis using OpenCV or other application specific stuff like inserting into a database etc.

 “Setting up” the data directory structure is the next important thing.
 Those developers whose's desktop looked like a big mess of document ICONS will die (metaphorically speaking) here.
 Reason being, discipline in knowing where to put what gives you a reflection of "self discipline".
 Where to place the config files and data images and labels require a one time definition.
 The fastest way is to get just one model right and then you can build on the same model.
 For me, it’s finding that ONE CLASS object detection repro is my "hello-world"